PFAS 101

 Are you curious about exposure in your area?
 If you are in the US, this will help you.

-The Environmental Working Group created an interactive map with the help of North Eastern University and EPA data of PFAS found in drinking water.
+The Environmental Working Group created an interactive map using Northeastern University and EPA data on PFAS found in drinking water.

 Note this map is limited: only a small fraction of all PFAS were tested for, many areas were not tested, and drinking water is only one exposure route.
 Consider that, here is a link.